jaydanurwin/gatsby-starter-material-business-markdown/content/posts/how-to-set-up-chromebook-for-web-development/index.md

 4. Right Click on the .deb package
 5. Install with Linux(Beta)

-It should install and you'll see a Visual Studio Icon in your apps drawer! 🙌🏼
+It should install and you'll see a Visual Studio Code icon in your app drawer! 🙌🏼

 Here are some of my favorite VSCode Extensions!